How to Dye Facial Hair

 For Blonde Hair

 If you're dark blonde or lighter, choose a shade close to your natural color.
 If you're light brown, go for dark blonde.

 If you can't decide between two shades while choosing a color, opt for the lightest.
 If you find it's too light, you can always use a darker one next time.
 Semi-permanent dyes can’t lighten hair, so there’s no risk involved.

 Consider your age, too.
-The older you are, the less intense your hair color is likely to be, even if you’re not gray.
+The older you are, the less saturated your hair color is likely to be, even if you’re not gray.

 Mix a small portion of the coloring product and deposit it on your inner elbow.
 Wait 15 minutes, then rinse.

 If you experience any kind of redness, swelling, or other irritation over the next 48 hours, DO NOT, under any circumstances, carry out the color treatment.